 Holiday tree and crafts at Old Westbury Gardens

 Head to Old Westbury Gardens (71 Old Westbury Rd., Old Westbury) to see the period rooms decorated with wreaths, mantelpiece drapes, topiaries and other plants and more.
 Kids can create crafts, share their holiday wishes with Santa and enjoy hot cider and cookies.
 The lighting of the holiday tree takes place Dec.
-7 from 6 p.m.-8 p.m., featuring a visit from Santa, another tree lighting on the South Terrace (at 8:15 p.m.) and live music by members of the Bethel Concert Choir.
-Price: $15, $13 for members, $8 for children ages 7-17 (ages six and younger, member children: free).
+7 from 6 p.m.-8 p.m., featuring a visit from Santa, another tree lighting outside (at 7:30 p.m.) and live music by members of the Bethel Concert Choir.
+Price: $15, $12 for members, $10 for children ages 7-17 (ages six and younger, member children: free).
 Advance registration is required, register online at oldwestburygardens.org.

 Holiday fun at White Post Farms

 Head to White Post Farms (250 Old Country Rd., Melville) for their Holiday Extravaganza taking place starting Nov.
 29. Guests can use their own cameras and take photos with Santa and the Mensch on a Bench for no charge; other features include indoor Holiday Train Rides and Indoor Pony Rides and entrance to the Monkey Barn, among other attractions.
 Price: $16.95; trips on the holiday train and indoor pony rides will be available for an added fee.
 For more information, call 631-351-9373 or visit whitepostfarms.com.

 ‘A Christmas Carol’